russellgordon/ics4u-s2-2024-25/content/source-ics4u/shared/Tasks/Logic and Unit Tests (Section 2).md

 **UPDATE:** Thursday, September 26, 2024

-Here are Mr. Gordon's solutions to these puzzles – it's important to note that these are *not* the only way to solve this puzzles.
+Here are Mr. Gordon's solutions to these puzzles – it's important to note that these are *not* the only way to solve these puzzles.

 ### Speeding Is Not Fine